Birchtown, Nova Scotia: The departure for Sierra Leone

+Later history

+Although the population of Birchtown was greatly reduced by the migration to Sierra Leone, many settlers remained.
+They formed the ancestral basis of the Black Nova Scotian population of Shelburne County today.
+Employment opportunities in the nearby town of Shelburne attracted many families to move to Shelburne in later years.

+Birchtown stayed as a small rural community of a few hundred based on farming, fishing and forestry.
+A two-room schoolhouse was built in 1829.
+A new eight-room school was built in 1959.

 Birchtown was declared a National Historic Site in 1997.
 A seasonal museum complex commemorating the Black Loyalists was opened in that year by the Black Loyalist Heritage Society; it included the historic Birchtown school and church.
 The offices and archives of the museum were largely destroyed by an arson attack in 2006.
 The remaining archives were moved to temporary quarters on the site.

 A new facility, the Black Loyalist Heritage Centre, opened its doors in June 2015; it tells the story of the Black Loyalists in America, Nova Scotia and Sierra Leone through their staff and interactive digital displays.

 In literature

 The community's history of being given freedom by the British was the subject to British historian Simon Schama's non-fiction book Rough Crossings, which won the National Book Critics Circle Award.
 Lawrence Hill wrote a novel, The Book of Negroes, whose fictional narrator, Aminata Diallo, resides in Birchtown and describes its founding.